contao/docs/docs/manual/layout/module-management/user-modules.en.md

 ## Member registration

-The front-end module "Member Registration" adds a form to the website, with which new members can register and, depending on the configuration, automatically receive a user account for the protected area.
+The frontend module "Member registration" adds a form to the website, with which new members can register and, depending on the configuration, automatically receive a user account for the protected area.

 **Frontend output `member_default`**